appsecco/breaking-and-pwning-apps-and-servers-aws-azure-training/documentation/setting-up/setup-student-virtual-machine.md

 ### Step 2 - Adding terraform scripts in home directory

-1. Create a hidden folder called `terraform` in the `student` user's home directory using `mkdir terraform`
+1. Create a folder called `terraform` in the `student` user's home directory using `mkdir terraform`
 2. Verify if the folder is created using `ls -ltra /home/student/terraform`
 3. Recursively copy files from inside the `terraform` folder into the `/home/student/terraform` folder.
 You can use `cp -r  setup-files/terraform/* /home/student/terraform/` to do this.
 4. Verify if the files have been copied using `ls -ltra /home/student/terraform/`